The Indian Cave, Middle Caicos.

 As with nearly all the caves and sinkholes in the Turks and Caicos, Indian Cave was formed over time by the Karst process of slightly acidic rain water dissolving through the surrounding limestone.

-Indian Cave has shown evidence of human habitation during pre-Columbus times, but it’s not really known if the cave was continually lived in or only used as a shelter during storms and for special purposes.
+Indian Cave has shown evidence of human habitation during pre-Columbus times, yet it’s not conclusively known if the cave was continually inhabited, or if it was only used as a shelter during storms or for some other special purpose.

 Archeological digs conducted here in the late 1990s have revealed many interesting findings.
 Along with some shards of ancient pottery, bones and fossils of quite a few animals were uncovered, including an extinct tortoise and giant iguana, small reptiles, owls, parrots, and hawks.
 The decay of the bones suggests that the tortoise was alive on Middle Caicos within the last few centuries.